Feyerabend/bb/workbook/ch05/parsers/simple/PARSE2.md

 AST Nodes

 The ASTNode class represents nodes in the Abstract Syntax Tree (AST).
 Each node can store:
-- type: The type of the node (e.g., ASSIGNMENT, MEMBER_ACCESS, ARRAY_ACCESS, OP for operators).
+- `type`: The type of the node (e.g., ASSIGNMENT, MEMBER_ACCESS, ARRAY_ACCESS, OP for operators).
-- node1 and node2: References to child nodes, allowing for binary tree-like structures for operations.
+- `node1` and `node2`: References to child nodes, allowing for binary tree-like structures for operations.
-- value: The value of the node (used for literals such as numbers).
+- `value`: The value of the node (used for literals such as numbers).
-- name: The name of an identifier (used for variable names).
+- `name`: The name of an identifier (used for variable names).
-- member: For member access, stores the name of the member being accessed.
+- `member`: For member access, stores the name of the member being accessed.
-- index: For array access, stores the index expression.
+- `index`: For array access, stores the index expression.

 The nnode function creates a new ASTNode with the specified type.